 RACE Application Status:

-This program has been submitted (but not yet approved) for 14 hours of continuing education credit in jurisdictions which recognize RACE approval.
+This program has been approved for 14 hours of continuing education credit in jurisdictions which recognize RACE approval.

 Jan S. Suchodolski, MedVet, Dr. med. vet., PhD, AGAF, DACVM (Course Leader)

 Dr. Jan Suchodolski is an associate professor in small animal medicine, associate director for research, and head of microbiome sciences at the Gastrointestinal Laboratory at Texas A&M University.
 He received his Dr. med. vet. from the University Vienna, Austria and his PhD in veterinary microbiology from Texas A&M University.
 He is board certified in immunology by the American College of Veterinary Microbiologists (ACVM).

 His research is focused on developing biomarkers for gastrointestinal disease and therapeutic approaches for the modulation of the intestinal microbiota.
 He has authored or co-authored more than 240 peer-reviewed articles in the area of veterinary gastroenterology and microbiome research.

 Joseph Bartges, DVM, PhD, DACVIM (SAIM) DACVN

 Dr. Joe Bartges received his DVM from the University of Georgia and completed an internship and dual residency in internal medicine and nutrition and a PhD from the University of Minnesota.
 He joined the faculty at the University of Georgia and in 1987 joined the faculty at the University of Tennessee where he remained until 2015.
 He was internist, nutritionist, and academic director at Cornell University Veterinary Specialists in Stamford, CT and was an Adjunct Clinical Professor of Medicine at Cornell University prior to returning to The University of Georgia in 2016, where he is currently Professor of Medicine and Nutrition in the Department of Small Animal Medicine and Surgery.